MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-CalendarDiagnosticLog.md

 ### -ExactMatch
 The ExactMatch parameter specifies whether to use an exact match or a partial match for text values that you specify for the Subject parameter.
 Valid values are:

-- $true: The subject search uses an exact match.
-For example, if you search for "budget", the command returns all calendar items that have "budget" anywhere in the subject, but not "budgeting".
+- $true: The subject search uses an exact match and searches all calendar items in the mailbox.
+For example, if you search for "budget", the search looks for items that have "budget" anywhere in the subject, but not "budgeting".

-- $false: The subject search uses a partial match.
-For example, if you search for "budget", the command returns all calendar items that have "budget" and "budgeting" anywhere in the subject.
+- $false: The subject search uses a partial match and searches a maximum of 1000 calendar items in the mailbox.
+For example, if you search for "budget", the search looks for items that have "budget" and "budgeting" anywhere in the subject.
 This is the default value.

 A partial subject match search may not return all of the relevant calendar items.
 Try using an exact subject match search for more accurate results.

+You only use this parameter with the Subject parameter.

+The value of this parameter is ignored when you use the MeetingId parameter.

 ```yaml
 Type: $true | $false
 Parameter Sets: Set2
 Aliases:
 Applicable: Exchange Server 2016, Exchange Online
 Required: False
 Position: Named
 Default value: None